smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

 Purpose
 : Set a value and update mode for the media clock of a media application.

-The UI.SetMediaClock timer request indicates either an initial value for the media clock timer for a media application or an update to this value.
+The UI.SetMediaClockTimer request indicates either an initial value for the media clock timer for a media application or an update to this value.
 The request may come for the application which is not currently active on the HMI.

 ### Request